Tripoli International Airport: Expansion plans

 In September 2007, the Libyan government announced a project to upgrade and expand the airport.
 The eventual total cost of the project, contracted to a joint venture between Brazil's Odebrecht, TAV Construction of Turkey, Consolidated Contractors Company of Greece and Vinci Construction of France, was LD2.54 billion ($2.1 billion).
 The project was to construct two new terminals at the airport (an East Terminal and a West Terminal) on either side of the existing International Terminal.
 Each of the new terminals would have been 162000 m2 in size, and collectively they would have had a capacity of 20 million passengers and a parking lot for 4,400 vehicles.
 French company Aéroports de Paris designed the terminals, which were expected to serve 100 aircraft simultaneously.
 Work started in October 2007 on the first new terminal.
 The initial capacity will be 6 million passengers when the first module comes into operation.

 Preparation was also underway for the second new terminal, which would eventually have brought the total capacity to 20 million passengers; the completed airport is expected to strengthen Libya's position as an African aviation hub.
-Although the government identified Tripoli airport as a "fast track" project in 2007, leading to construction work starting before the design was fully developed, the project was not be finished until at least May 2011.
+Although the government identified Tripoli airport as a "fast track" project in 2007, leading to construction work starting before the design was fully developed, the project was not finished until at least May 2011.
 The cost of the project had also been rising, leading to an intense round of renegotiations.
 The project has since been halted due to the ongoing civil war that led to further damages to the airport.

 In February 2019 the Libyan Ministry of Transportation announced that work at the airport had been resumed.
 In May 2021 the foreign minister of Italy, Luigi Di Maio, announced that Italian companies would begin construction work at the airport in a few months.
+It was expected to be completed in 2024, however due to Libya failing to keep up with payments the Italian firms delayed construction in October 2024 before the project was transferred to a Libyan contractor.
+The first asphalt layer of the runway was reportedly laid in September 2025.